DuPage County Animal Services

 2:30 PM.
 All adoptions and owner-surrendered animals are scheduled by

-appointment.
-The public is encouraged to conduct all rabies tag purchases and
+appointment only.
+Adoption consultations are conducted virtually.
+The public is now required to conduct all rabies tag purchases and

 education events and training are canceled until further notice.
 Live and

 recorded educational content is now available online.
-Available to intake stray
+Staff is available to intake stray

 animals found in DuPage County, please call ahead for procedural guidance.
 For